rozeridilar/LearningReactNative/README.md

 The FlatList component takes two required props: data and renderItem.
 Also it needs keyExtractor props for key value pairing.

 The data is the source of elements for the list, and renderItem takes one item from the source and returns a formatted component to render.

+<strong>Props is short for “properties.”
+Props let you customize React components. </strong>

 List Screen:
 ```javascript